-Dr. Edwards is the only licensed Chiropractor and licensed Veterinarian in private clinical practice.
+Dr. Edwards is a rare licensed Chiropractor and licensed Veterinarian in private clinical practice.
+It is a most special and unique accomplishment of hers.
+A lot of hard work has gone into her lifetime of learning.
 She has been offering innovative Chiropractic, Acupuncture and PT services since 1993.
 Her methods are a unique combination of her years of human private practice and veterinary knowledge and practice.

-In addition to her Chiropractic and Veterinary doctorate, she is AVCA and double acupuncture certified from the Chi Institute and is a Fellow of the International Academy of Medical Acupuncture.
+In addition to her Chiropractic and Veterinary doctorates, she is AVCA certified and double acupuncture certified from Chi University and is a Fellow of the International Academy of Medical Acupuncture.
 She is willing to help the most difficult of cases, especially when it has been difficult to find an answer.

 Appointments are available in parts of New Jersey, New York, Pennsylvania, Tennessee and Florida.
 Contact us to see if your area is covered!
 Phone, text or email appointment scheduling is available for your convenience.
 Calls are returned promptly, but not while in session with clients so attention can be focused on the treatment of the horse.